English as an Additional Language (EAL)

 KS3 and KS4: Specific Interventions

+At the beginning of the year the EAL team assess the writing of all students with EAL.
 The school tracks students with EAL each term to monitor and feedback their progress, identifying any particular areas of weakness, in order to assess future actions needed.